Monday, January 19, 2026

 Psilocybin mushrooms Courtesy Mushroom Tao

-The demand for “conscious” business leaders has never been higher.
-The planet has just experienced the hottest July on record as a result of climate change, and the world’s leading climate experts say it’s going to become more common unless businesses, industries, and governments take wholesale action to reduce their impact.
+The demand for “conscious” business leaders has also never been higher.
+The planet experienced the hottest summer on record last year as a result of climate change, and the world’s leading climate experts say it’s going to become more common unless businesses, industries, and governments take wholesale action to reduce their impact.
+The recent wildfires in Los Angeles are likely to have long and lasting impacts too, particularly for Hollywood.

 “We believe every human being comes into life to explore their unique genius,” Grover says.
 “There’s a greater clarity that comes through.
 And then it’s the acknowledgement, ‘this is a big part of why I am so fit to be the executive, the entrepreneur, the high achiever.’
 And there’s a great empowerment that takes place through that process.”